-Talk to them like they’re your friends.
-Because that’s what they are, really!
-Use your brand voice and vocabulary, and be friendly and relatable.
-You don’t want to sound overly professional, or (worse) like a robot.
+Talk to them like they're your friends, because that's what they are!
+Use your brand voice and be friendly and relatable.
+You don't want to sound overly professional and stuffy, or worse, like a total robot.

-You might think an RSS feed is the easiest way to utilize your email list, but that’s not providing any extra value for your subscribers beyond what they can get on your website.
-The best newsletters teach EXTRA things that aren’t already covered on your blog.
+You might think that an RSS feed is the easiest way to generate content for your email list, but that's not providing any extra value for your subscribers beyond what they can get on your website.
+The best newsletters teach extra content that aren't already covered on your blog.
 So go the extra mile!
 Share a bonus tip that wasn’t included in your recent blog post in your weekly newsletter.
 Give your email subscribers a content upgrade you created just for them and nobody else.
 They won’t forget it!

 3. DON'T constantly pitch your products in your emails.

 If you want to use your email list as a way to earn income, you need to spend at least 70% of your time educating your followers.
-The other 30% can be devoted to “selling” or “pitching” – but keep it genuine.
-Focus on how your paid offerings will benefit your subscribers, instead of thinking about how their money will benefit you.
+The other 30% can be devoted to selling or "pitching", as long as you keep it genuine.
+Focus on how your paid offerings will benefit your subscribers instead of thinking about how their money will benefit you.

 4. DON'T send all of your subscribers the same emails.

-As an example, let’s say that half of your subscribers are interested in one specific topic you blog about (let’s call it Topic A), but the other half isn’t all that interested in that topic.
-They’re more interested in Topic B. If you send all of your subscribers a ton of emails in a row about Topic A, the second half might unsubscribe because your content isn’t relevant for them.
+As an example, let's say that half of your subscribers are interested in one specific topic you blog about (let's call it Topic A), but the other half isn't all that interested in that topic.
+They’re more interested in Topic B. If you send all of your subscribers a bunch of emails about Topic A, the second half might unsubscribe because your content isn't relevant for them.

-If you use ConvertKit (*affiliate link), you can send different emails to different groups of subscribers by tagging people when they complete a specific action, such as opting in to a freebie or clicking a certain link in one of your emails.
+If you use ConvertKit (*affiliate link), you can send different emails to different groups of subscribers by tagging people when they complete a specific action — such as opting in to a freebie or clicking a certain link in one of your emails.

 5. DON'T stress about it!